PeARSearch/PeARS-orchard/README.md

     git clone https://github.com/PeARSearch/PeARS-orchard.git

-2. Setup a virtualenv in your directory (**this step is optional**):
+2. **Optional step** Setup a virtualenv in your directory.
 If you haven't yet set up virtualenv on your machine, please install it via pip:

     sudo apt-get install python3-setuptools